codewithvikas96-ui/BMI-Calculator-PyQt5-MySQL/README.md

 | 18.5 – 24.9	| Normal weight |
 | 25 – 29.9 | Overweight |
 | ≥ 30 | Obese |

+---
+## 💡 Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you’d like to change.